manifoldmarkets/manifold/docs/docs/api.md

     answers?: Answer[] // dpm-2 markets only
     description: JSONContent // Rich text content.
 See https://tiptap.dev/guide/output#option-1-json
-    textDescription: string // string description without formatting, images, or embeds }
+    textDescription: string // string description without formatting, images, or embeds groupSlugs?: string[] // groups which the market is a part of }
   ```